The Caliper Test: What is It and How Do You Prepare for It?

 - There are 98 questions with no time limit.

-- Your score is not pass/fail, but a sliding gauge of skills companies can compare to other applicants.
+- Your score is not passing/fail, but a sliding gauge of skills companies can compare to other applicants.

 - You will not need a calculator or any other calculation tool for the test.